techworkersco/techworkersco.github.io/call-for-submissions.md

 - The rare tale of actually using ‘unlimited’ paid time off.
 - Some kind of checklist for making algorithms slightly less racist.
 - A data scraping tool and newsfeed of company involvement with the military that helps inform overeager recruiters who they really work for.

-<mark>To put it in general terms, here is our editorial vision:</mark>
-- Building critical consciousness of workers as a class with shared interests.
-- Challenging the industry’s dominant culture of individualism and its acceptance of inequality.
-- Connecting to the history of labor organizing, both within the industry and beyond it.
-- Emphasizing the importance of solidarity with all workers.

-<mark>Overall, we like to include a variety of content in the newsletter:</mark>
-- Original writing on topics we care about and can only address collectively.
-- News of tech worker organizing from around the globe, particularly efforts with grassroots leadership.
-- Perspectives from underrepresented tech workers about their experiences in the industry and what they see as its failures.
-- Analysis of what could be achieved through building collective power, contextualized within the long legacy of labor organizing in similar fields.
-- Rebuttals to common anti-organizing sentiments, like the idea that "someone else will build it" (they might not!).
-- Accounts of solidarity between different types of tech workers.

 ### What we don’t publish